-Regardless of what you can learn or document at the scene, ALWAYS make an appointment to talk to a lawyer as soon as you can.
-DUI cases tend to be complicated and the sooner your lawyer begins working on your claim, the better your chance for a full financial recovery.
+Regardless of what you can learn or document at the scene, ALWAYS make an appointment to talk to a drunk driving accident victim lawyer in Duluth as soon as you can.
+DUI cases tend to be complicated, and the sooner your lawyer begins working on your claim, the better your chance for a full financial recovery.

 Every accident is different, and there’s no “typical” amount that you will receive.
 But the law in Georgia does allow you to recover the full amount of your costs and damages.
 This means you may be able to recover money for:

 - Lost wages (the pay you missed because of the accident)

 - The cost of repairing your car, or replacing a totaled car